Jan Epstein, Principal - Belvidere Central School/Waterville Elementary School

 David Manning, Principal - Johnson Elementary School

 I have been the principal at Johnson Elementary School since July 1, 2009.
 Previously, I served as the Assistant Principal and Guidance Director at Hazen Union School in Hardwick and as a high school guidance counselor at Peoples Academy in Morrisville.
-This year marks my 24th school year working in public schools in the Lamoille Valley.
+I have been working in public schools in the Lamoille Valley since 1996.
 I grew up in Connecticut and attended Trinity College in Hartford, where I earned a Bachelor of Arts degree in Psychology.
 After a winter as a ski instructor at Okemo Mountain (where I fell in love with Vermont!), I earned a Master of Arts degree in Counseling Psychology from Boston College in Massachusetts.
 While working at Hazen Union, I completed the necessary coursework at Lyndon State College to obtain the Vermont School Administrator Endorsement.
 I live with my three sons in Hyde Park, Vermont.
-You may contact me at 888-6728 or email@example.com.
+You may contact me at 888-6728 or firstname.lastname@example.org.

 Erik Remmers, Director - Green Mountain Technology & Career Center

-This year marks my first as the director of GMTCC and member of the Lamoille North school community, and I’m excited to be a part of it all.
-For the last ten years I’ve served as a principal in both Enosburg Falls Middle and High Schools, in Enosburg Falls, Vermont.
-Prior to becoming a principal I was a middle level English teacher, and before that worked in adolescent mental health supporting teens with emotional and behavioral challenges.
+This year marks my third as the director of GMTCC and member of the Lamoille North school community.
+GMTCC serves the greater LNSU, OSSU, and LSUU communities with high quality career and technical education for high school students and adults, and I could not be more proud of the educational experiences we offer our students.
+Previous to my role at GMTCC, I served as principal in both Enosburg Falls Middle and High Schools, in Enosburg Falls, Vermont.
+Prior to becoming a principal, I was a middle-level English teacher, and before that worked in adolescent mental health supporting teens with emotional and behavioral challenges.
 As a non-traditional learner whose path into the field of education was not a straight line, I am intensely aware of the importance of both relevance and personal passions in meaningful learning.
-That is why as a principal my focus has been to provide students with authentic learning experiences that are relevant to their lives and interests.
-I can’t think of a better setting to provide authentic and relevant learning experiences for students than GMTCC, and as its director, I look forward to collaborating with the teachers, students, and the greater community to grow our school.
+That is why as an administrator my focus has been to provide students with authentic learning experiences that are relevant to their lives and interests.
+I can’t think of a better setting to provide authentic and relevant learning experiences for students than GMTCC, and as its director, I look forward to continued collaboration with the teachers, students, and the greater community to grow our school.

 Denise Maurice, Principal - Lamoille Union Middle School

 Student engagement and the use of data to determine successful practices have been important parts of my educational beliefs and practices.
 While earning my BS in Mathematics at the University of New Hampshire, I had a special interest in how to use manipulatives at the secondary level and used my knowledge to bring greater conceptual understanding to algebra and geometry.
 As a high school math teacher in both New Hampshire and Vermont, humor, problem solving, mutual respect and a relationship founded in the true belief that everyone can learn mathematics motivated my students to be engaged.
 After marrying and moving to Barre, Vermont in 1997, I encouraged the adoption of an integrated math program at Northfield High School to help engage students with an applied mathematical focus.
 While at Northfield, I taught middle school mathematics through AP Calculus.
 When I returned to school to earn my Masters of Education from Union Institute and University, I began to focus more closely on teacher professional development and the use of data on a school and district level.
 This interest took me to the Vermont Department of Education as the NECAP mathematics coordinator.
 But, I found that I missed working with students, parents and teachers and returned to public education as the elementary school administrator in Roxbury VT and curriculum coordinator for WSSU.
 Being an elementary administrator was an exciting transition and I enjoyed working with kids, families and educators to expand opportunities for students.
 Northfield Elementary was my next stop where I worked with a much larger staff to organize school improvement efforts.
-From NES, I took a different path and worked in my home town as a private school administrator to experience the PreK-8 environment and found that I truly enjoyed working with middle school students which then led me to Lamoille Union Middle School where I am now the Assistant Principal.
-I am excited to be part of our current initiatives in Flexible Pathways, Restorative Practices, Personalized Learning and Data Based Decision making since these are part of my fundamental beliefs on education and learning.
+From NES, I took a different path and worked in my home town as a private school administrator to experience the PreK-8 environment and found that I truly enjoyed working with middle school students which then led me to Lamoille Union Middle School where I first served as Assistant Principal and now Principal.
+I am proud to be part of this school community as we expand our restorative practices, proficiency-based learning, student voice opportunities and data-based decision making.
+I am proud to be a Lancer promoting our Lancer Pride Expectations of Achieving Academically, Initiating Action and Promoting a Positive Attitude.

 Central Office Administrators